mattisabrat/ProcessedPiCam/README.md

 Arg | Description
 ----|------------
 buffer | a collections.deque with maxlen=buffer_length containing the last buffer_length of frames.
-I would advise making callback execution conditional on len(buffer) as the deque will not be full until buffer_length frames have been aquired. cb_queue | multiprocessing.Queue object attached to the ppr object. (myRecorder.cb_queue) Enables commication between the callback and the main_process
+I would advise making callback execution conditional on len(buffer) as the deque will not be full until buffer_length frames have been aquired. cb_queue | multiprocessing.Queue object attached to the ppr object (myRecorder.cb_queue).
+Enables comunication between the callback and the main_process.

 ## StereoPi support